You run a SaaS. You probably got accepted into the HubSpot for Startups program. Now you can’t wait to explore and set up your HubSpot account.

 Below is a list of all of the possible triggers that can start a flow in HubSpot:

-I find the triggers under “Activity properties” (screenshot below) to be very comprehensive and well thought out.
+I find the triggers under “Activity properties” (screenshot below) to be very comprehensive and well-thought-out.
 You can start a trigger from dozens of activities related to Meetings, Deals, Calls, Emails, Conversions, and more.

 You can also start a flow when a Deal details change, a user submits a form on your website, or leaves their email in a pop-up form.

 Fans of all-in-one tools will rejoice and find HubSpot’s automations easy to set up as HubSpot’s flows are very well connected with the rest of the suite, mainly its CRM.
 For instance, you can trigger a flow when a contact or company property changes.
-And as you guessed, HubSpot has hundreds of contact properties that you can use to trigger a flow with.
+And as you guessed, HubSpot has hundreds of contact properties that you can use to trigger a flow.

 No automations with user actions unless you pay $40,000

-It’s really important to stress something out for all the SaaS people out there that plan to use HubSpot for marketing automation:
+It’s really important to stress something for all the SaaS people out there that plan to use HubSpot for marketing automation: